How to Make Permanent Changes-

 Apparently, the church took Jesus’ words to heart.
 The best evidence strongly suggests the Christians in Laodicea heeded the words of Jesus, got their spiritual act together, repented their faces off and went on to make a spiritual difference in their world.

 In April of 2021 My husband and I visited Laodicea.
 Our tour guide pointed out there is ample evidence indicating the church went completely underground by early in the second century (hidden churches, secret symbols, etc.).
-The church would have had little reason to hide unless they had started to take their faith seriously and, in the process, became offensive to the pagan culture.
+The church would have had little reason to hide unless they had started to take their faith seriously and, in the process, became offensive to the pagan culture around them.
 Moreover, one of the earliest church councils took place in Laodicea.
 It is highly unlikely Laodicea would have been chosen as a location for an early church council if the church in Laodicea still had a reputation for being spiritually weak, lukewarm and proud of their sin.

-The Christians in Laodicea took Jesus up on His offer enter into intimate fellowship with Him (Revelation 3:20).
+The Christians in Laodicea took Jesus up on His offer to enter into intimate fellowship with Him (Revelation 3:20).

 It’s what keeps us spiritually alive and relevant to the world we live in.